Primary Sources of Race, Ethnicity and Language Data

 Health Insurance Plan Enrollment

 In 2003–2004, America's Health Insurance Plans collaborated with the Robert Wood Johnson Foundation to conduct a survey and follow-up research to assess whether health plans and insurers collect racial and ethnic data on their enrollees and how this data is used to improve patient care.
-Their findings, highlighted in the Collection of Race and Ethnicity and Primary Language to Address Health Care Disparities brief, indicate that the most common method used to collect race, ethnicity and primary language information is via the enrollment process.1 The enrollees self-report these data, which have been found to be fairly accurate.
+Their findings indicate that the most common method used to collect race, ethnicity and primary language information is via the enrollment process.1 The enrollees self-report these data, which have been found to be fairly accurate.
 Information collected at the time of enrollment has the advantage of being integrated into the health plan's central data system.
 The primary concern about collecting data during enrollment involves the potential for members to perceive that race and ethnicity data might be used to deny coverage.
 As mentioned previously, it may be important to include messages within the enrollment form that inform members about the use of the race, ethnicity and language data.

 Did You Know?
 The enrollment process is an easy way to collect race, ethnicity and primary language information.

 Disease management programs are another avenue for health plans to collect race, ethnicity and primary language information from their members.
 Data can be collected not only during enrollment in these targeted programs, but during any one of the frequent contacts that the disease management entity has with the member.
 Program participants self-report these data, so they are therefore likely to be accurate.
 This method may reach some of the plans' most vulnerable members.
 However, this method will capture only those individuals who participate in disease management programs, and will not provide race, ethnicity and language data across the majority of the plan membership.
 Also, race, ethnicity and language data collected through disease management programs may reside within a contracted disease management organization and are not necessarily transmitted to the health plan.